About the course

 You will feel part of the school community from the start of your training to the end.
 We ensure you are supported to get Qualified Teacher Status giving you the best possible start to your teaching career.
 In addition to QTS you will also graduate with a PGCE which includes at least 60 credits towards a Masters degree.

 We believe that we offer high quality training, giving sustained attention to developing the confidence of trainees to become reflective classroom practitioners who are confident subject specialists and all-round professionals.
-Constant monitoring, training and collaborative work between our partners and the Hatton Teaching School Alliance ensures close co-operation, and an excellent academic and professional partnership, which gives our School Direct student teachers varied but consistently rewarding experiences.
+Constant support, training and collaborative work between our partners and the Hatton Teaching School Alliance ensures close co-operation, and an excellent academic and professional partnership, which gives our School Direct student teachers varied but consistently rewarding experiences.

 Training with disabilities and other needs